The tree packing conjecture for trees of almost linear maximum degree: Stage E (Proof of Lemma )

 We can now define $\xi$ on each set $V(P)$, $P\in \SpecPaths^*_s$, $s\in \cJ_2$ as follows.
 Let $P=x_1x_2\cdots x_8$, where in case $P\in \mathcal{Q}_{\boxminus\boxminus}\cup\mathcal{Q}_{\boxplus\boxplus}$ we take $x_1=\leftpath_0(P)$ and in case $P\in \mathcal{Q}_{\boxminus\boxplus}$ we take the orientation of $P$ such that $\phi^\mathbf{A}(x_1) \in \Vmin$.
 If $\pi(P)\in X_{\boxminus\boxminus}\cap X^\triangledown$ then we define $\xi_{\restriction V(P)}$ according to Table~\ref{tab:VminVminL}, whereas if $\pi(P)\in X_{\boxminus\boxminus}\cap X^\blacktriangle$, we define $\xi_{\restriction V(P)}$ according to Table~\ref{tab:VminVminR}.

-The point of Tables~\ref{tab:VminVminL} and~\ref{tab:VminVminR} is that they satisfy requirement~\ref{en:kaficko} of the Lemma, and the number of edges of $P$ that are mapped into $\Vmin$, between $\Vmin$ and $\Vplus$, and into $\Vplus$, are $\aleph(\pi_{\boxminus\boxminus}(P))_1$, $\aleph(\pi_{\boxminus\boxminus}(P))_2$, and $\aleph(\pi_{\boxminus\boxminus}(P))_3$, respectively.
+The point of Tables~\ref{tab:VminVminL} and~\ref{tab:VminVminR} is that they satisfy requirement~\ref{en:kaficko} of the lemma, and the number of edges of $P$ that are mapped into $\Vmin$, between $\Vmin$ and $\Vplus$, and into $\Vplus$, are $\aleph(\pi_{\boxminus\boxminus}(P))_1$, $\aleph(\pi_{\boxminus\boxminus}(P))_2$, and $\aleph(\pi_{\boxminus\boxminus}(P))_3$, respectively.
 Let us now explain the `left pattern' and the `right pattern' columns in Tables~\ref{tab:VminVminL} and~\ref{tab:VminVminR}.
-The left pattern is the sequence which says where the three left-most vertices of $P$ are mapped.
-The right pattern is the sequence which says where the three right-most vertices of $P$ are mapped (starting with $x_8$).
+The left pattern is the sequence which says to where the three left-most vertices of $P$ are mapped.
+Note that this pattern can be read off from the map $\xi$, but it is convenient to have it in this form for verification of~\ref{en:abstractpscatt} and~\ref{en:pairdistrpropE}.
+The right pattern is the sequence which says to where the three right-most vertices of $P$ are mapped (starting with $x_8$).

 By symmetry, there is a similar assignment $\xi_{\restriction V(P)}$ if $\pi(P)\in X_{\boxplus\boxplus}\cap X^\triangledown$ and $\pi(P)\in X_{\boxplus\boxplus}\cap X^\blacktriangle$, which for completeness we give in Table~\ref{tab:VplusVplusL} and Table~\ref{tab:VplusVplusR}, respectively.